nbdc-datahub/hbcd-docs/docs/instruments/bcgi/ecpromis-all.md

   <span class="arrow">▸</span>
 </div>
 <div class="collapsible-content">
+<p><b>HBCD Modifications</b><br>
-<p>The item queue was rearranged per the HBCD DEI Committee’s recommendation to: 2, 3, 4, 5, 1.
+The item queue was rearranged per the HBCD DEI Committee’s recommendation to: 2, 3, 4, 5, 1.
 The item order change is minimal, should have no effect on data, and was approved by the measure creators.
 While ecPROMIS measures are copyrighted, the content of each item is maintained.</p>
 </div>

 ## Scoring Procedures